 - Bringing animals in the tram except for guide dogs.

 - Misusing lifts or escalators

-- Attempting to open tram’s door while it is moving.
+- Attempting to open the tram’s door while it is moving.

 - Using another person’s card.